File 2025 taxes 4 days left to file

 • Advance DeFi support handles Uniswap LP tokens, bridge transactions, wrapped token conversions, and complex protocol interactions without misclassification

-• AI-powered tax optimization identifies missed loss harvesting opportunities that reduce tax liability
+• AI-powered tax optimization identifies missed tax loss harvesting opportunities that reduce tax liability

 • Built by crypto traders and tax professionals, ensuring solutions for actual trading challenges